nwaltham/npm-package-bin/README.md

 # Usage

-Change to the directory where you have your project package.json
+Change to the directory where you have your project package.json first.

 ## Add a command to the package.json file